Examples#

 • .api - internal command

-• show - to get basic Storage and Pool configuration
+• show - get basic Storage and Pool config

 ../_images/bacularis_tape_operator_console_settings.png